spencercreer/nosql-fitness-tracker/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 A workout tracker that allows users to log resistance and cardio workouts.
-This application sets uses a NoSQL MongoDB database to store the users workout data.
+This application uses a NoSQL MongoDB database to store the users workout data.

 ## Table of Contents
 * [Links](#links)